aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/hyphenationoptions/autohyphenation/_index.md

 ---
 title: HyphenationOptions.AutoHyphenation
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets value determining whether automatic hyphenation is turned on for the document.
+description: HyphenationOptions property.
+Gets or sets value determining whether automatic hyphenation is turned on for the document.
 Default value for this property is false in C#
 type: docs
 weight: 20
 url: /net/aspose.words.settings/hyphenationoptions/autohyphenation/